 How To Prevent Carpal Tunnel Syndrome

 Properly warming up before playing should be a no-brainer and will help reduce strain on your hands and wrists.
 If you can get away with using a lighter string gauge the resulting reduced tension should help as well.
+Warm up with an easy guitar song from this list!

 Always try and keep your wrist as straight as comfortably possible.
 Jonny Greenwood from Radiohead uses a wrist support whilst playing to help keep his wrist straight.
 If you are tensed up while playing try and relax a little as using too much pressure on the fretboard can really aggravate the wrist.
 Slow things down to the point where you have no tension and slowly build up your speed.